learn-co-curriculum/devops-m0-shell-scripting-2/README.md

 }
 ```

 As you can see, the function name can be anything you want it to be.
 This name is what you use to invoke it later on.
+The name is followed by `()` to indicate to bash that it's a function and not a command or something else.
+Then we open up a block of code using `{}` brackets that contain the actual function body.

 The `$1` and `$2` are its *arguments*, which allow you to pass in data every time you call it.
 You can use as many as you want (or none at all).